suslovvr/runawfe-server/wfe-web/src/main/java/ru/runa/wfe/web/framework/README.txt

 Classes here are the web framework, which:

-- is responsible for dispatching requests to RequestHandler instances and for converting request parameters to java objects.
+- is responsible for dispatching requests to RequestHandler instances and for converting request parameters to Java objects;

-- contains no annotations, no XML configs, no magic, just simple stupid straight imperative java code.
+- contains no annotations, no XML configs, no magic, just simple stupid straight imperative Java code.

 Initially created by Dmitry Grigoriev (dimgel).